survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 Given it needs to do more work, it took longer.
 But on the plus side the build is significantly smaller now.

-T> Uglify warnings can help you to understand how it processes the code.
+T> UglifyJS warnings can help you to understand how it processes the code.
 Therefore it may be beneficial to have a peek at the full output every once in a while.

 ## Controlling UglifyJS through Webpack